Yufei-L/2019-431/README.md

 3. We'll read two books this semester that you'll need to purchase (combined price is about $25):
     - Nate Silver, *The Signal and the Noise* ISBN-13: 978-1594204111 [Amazon Link](https://www.amazon.com/Signal-Noise-Many-Predictions-Fail-but/dp/0143125087), and
     - Jeffrey Leek, *The Elements of Data Analytic Style*, available at https://leanpub.com/datastyle.
-4. In the meantime, take a look at the course materials posted on this site.
-Remember that everything here is a work in progress, with new materials are arriving regularly from now until the end of the course in December.
+4. In the meantime, take a look at the course materials posted on this site, especially the key links below.
+Everything here is work in progress, with new materials are arriving regularly from now until the end of the course in December.

 ## Key Links